 Assistant Professor of Education

 Eric Taylor is an assistant professor at the Harvard Graduate School of Education.
-He studies the economics of education, with a particular interest in employer-employee interactions between schools and teachers — hiring and firing decisions, job design, training, and performance evaluation.
-His work has been published in the American Economic Review, Journal of Human Resources, and Journal of Public Economics; and featured in Slate, Time, The Washington Post, and Education Week.
-Taylor was a Spencer Dissertation Fellow in 2014, and was recognized for Excellence in Teaching and Mentoring by the Stanford Graduate School of Education in 2013.
+He studies the economics of education, with an interest in employer-employee interactions between schools and teachers — hiring and firing decisions, job design, training, performance evaluation, compensation.
+His work has been published in the American Economic Review, Journal of Human Resources, Journal of Labor Economics, and Journal of Public Economics; and featured in the New York Times, Washington Post, and Education Week.
+Taylor was a Spencer Dissertation Fellow in 2014 and was recognized for Excellence in Teaching and Mentoring by the Stanford GSE in 2013.

 Click here to see a full list of Eric Taylor's courses.